-(i) On 16 November 2018 (after trading hours of the Stock Exchange), the Company entered into the subscription agreement with the Mr. Tsang Wai Lun Wayland and Ms. Tsang Tsz Nok Aleen (collectively, the "Subscribers"), pursuant to which, the Subscribers have conditionally agreed to subscribe and the Company has conditionally agreed to issue the new convertible bonds in the principal amount of HK\$112,320,000.
-The subscription amount payable by the Subscribers under the subscription agreement shall be satisfied by discharging the payment obligation of the Company on the indebted amount.
+(i) On 17 November 2020 (after trading hours of the Stock Exchange), the Company entered into the Subscription Agreement with Ms. Tsang Tsz Nok Aleen, a substantial shareholder of the Company, pursuant to which the Company conditionally agreed to issue and Ms. Tsang Tsz Nok Aleen conditionally agreed to subscribe the New Convertible Bond in the principal amount of HK\$99,757,011.

-Ms. Tsang Tsz Nok Aleen is a substantial shareholder of the Company holding 708,413,537 shares, representing approximately 28.92% of the total number of issued share of the Company as at the date of this Annual Report.
-Accordingly, the Subscribers are connected persons of the Company under Chapter 14A of the Listing Rules.
-Therefore, the subscription constitutes a connected transaction of the Company.
+Ms. Tsang Tsz Nok Aleen is a substantial shareholder of the Company holding 70,841,353 shares, representing approximately 28.92% of the total number of issued share of the Company as at the date of this Annual Report.
+Accordingly, Ms. Tsang Tsz Nok Aleen is a connected person of the Company under the Listing Rules.
+Therefore, the Subscription constitutes a connected transaction of the Company.

-The new convertible bonds carry the right to convert into the conversion shares at the conversion price of HK\$0.123 per conversion share (subject to adjustments).
-Assuming the conversion rights are exercised in full at the conversion price, 913,170,731 conversion shares will be allotted and issued to Ms. Tsang Tsz Nok Aleen.
+The New Convertible Bond carries the right to convert into the conversion shares at the conversion price of HK\$0.8 per conversion share (subject to adjustments).
+Assuming the conversion rights are exercised in full at the conversion price, 124,696,263 conversion shares will be allotted and issued to Ms. Tsang Tsz Nok Aleen.

-All the conditions precedent to the subscription agreement have been fulfilled and completion took place on 22 February 2019.
-Accordingly, the new convertible bonds in the principal amount of HK\$112,320,000 were issued in accordance with the terms and conditions of the subscription agreement.
+All the conditions precedent to the Subscription Agreement have been fulfilled and completion took place on 21 February 2021.
+Accordingly, the New Convertible Bond in the principal amount of HK\$99,757,011 was issued in accordance with the terms and conditions of the Subscription Agreement.

-Details were set out in the announcements of the Company dated 16 November 2018, 22 January 2019, 14 February 2019 and 22 February 2019 and the circular of the Company dated 25 January 2019.
+Details were set out in the announcements of the Company dated 17 November 2020, 14 December 2020, 21 January 2021 and 21 February 2021 and the circular of the Company dated 14 December 2020.

-(ii) On 26 January 2019, Shenzhen Zongke Real Estate Co., Ltd. (深圳棕科置業有限公司), a non wholly-owned subsidiary of the Company (the "Vendor") and Mr. Tsang Yee, a substantial shareholder and senior management of the Company (the "Purchaser") entered into a sale and purchase agreement on 26 January 2019 in respect of the sale and purchase of the residential unit of Shenzhen Mix park located at Longgang District, Shenzhen City, China with a gross floor area of approximately 212 square metres and a saleable area of approximately 167.46 square metres (the "Property Unit") (the "Agreement For Sale and Purchase"), pursuant to which the Vendor agreed to sell and the Purchaser agreed to purchase the Property Unit (the "Property Transaction").
+(ii) On 15 December 2020, Shenzhen Zongke Real Estate Co., Ltd. (深圳棕科置業有限公司) (the "Vendor") and Ms. Tsang Tsz Tung Debbie (the "Purchaser") entered into a subscription consent on 15 December 2020 in respect of the sale and purchase of the residential unit of Shenzhen Mix park located at Longgang District, Shenzhen City, China with a gross floor area of approximately 159.01 square metres (the "Property Unit") (the "Subscription Consent"), pursuant to which the Vendor agreed to sell and the Purchaser agreed to purchase the Property Unit (the "Property Transaction").

 The Vendor is the developer of a property project named Shenzhen Mix Park and a non wholly-owned subsidiary of the Company.
-The Purchaser, being substantial shareholder and senior management of the Company, is a connected person of the Company under Rule 14A.07 of the Listing Rules.
+The Purchaser is the sister of Mr. Tsang Yee and Ms. Tsang Tsz Nok Aleen (both are substantial shareholders of the Company) and, as such, is an associate of Mr. Tsang Yee and Ms. Tsang Tsz Nok Aleen respectively and therefore is a connected person of the Company under Rule 14A.12(2)(a) of the Listing Rules.
 Therefore, the Property Transaction constitutes a connected transaction of the Company under Chapter 14A of the Listing Rules.

-The principal terms of the Agreement For Sale and Purchase are set out as follows:-
+The principal terms of the Subscription Consent are set out as follows:-